secarrel/Bike_Park_ecommerce/README.md

         pip install -r requirements.txt

-8. Set-up your env.py file with the secret keys listed in the deployment section, and ensure it is listed in your .gitignore file.
+8. Set up your env.py file with the secret keys listed in the deployment section, and ensure it is listed in your .gitignore file.

 [Back to main navigation](#contents)

 ## Credit
 ### Acknowledgement of support
-My mentor, [Iuliia Konovalova](https://github.com/IuliiaKonovalova), was very helpful in guiding me through this project and helping set targets and priorities which I used to map my way through the project.
+My mentor, [Iuliia Konovalova](https://github.com/IuliiaKonovalova), was very helpful in guiding me through this project and helping me set targets and priorities which I used to map my way through the project.

-Weekly catch-ups with my Code Institute Cohort were useful to ensure I was staying on track for the deadline and was also a great source of support when encountering and tricky bugs.
+Weekly catch-ups with my Code Institute Cohort were useful to ensure I was staying on track for the deadline and were also a great source of support when encountering tricky bugs.
 [Amy Richardson](https://github.com/amylour) was particularly helpful during and outside of these meetings.

 Credit and thanks also to my mountain bike friends who let me take photos of their riding on one of our mountain bike trips.